-Concomitant ingestion of Avelox together with antacids, minerals and multi-vitamins may result in impaired absorption of the drug due to formation of chelate complexes with the multi-valent cations contained in these preparations.
+Concomitant ingestion of Avelox together with antacids, minerals and multi-vitamins may result in impaired absorption of moxifloxacin after oral administration due to formation of chelate complexes with the multi-valent cations contained in these preparations.
 This may lead to plasma concentrations considerably lower than desired.
-Hence, antacids, anti-retroviral drugs and other preparations containing magnesium or aluminium, sucralfate and agents containing iron or zinc should be administered at least 4 hours before or 2 hours after ingestion of an oral moxifloxacin dose.
+Hence, antacids, anti-retroviral drugs (e.g. didanosine), and other preparations containing magnesium or aluminium, sucralfate and agents containing iron or zinc should be administered at least 4 hours before or 2 hours after ingestion of an oral moxifloxacin dose.